karuppiah7890/redis-stuff/explore/deployment.md

 While deploying, I would think about the following configurations to provide
 - Is my Redis gonna run as a cache (not persistent) / data store (persistent)?
 - What's the max memory eviction policy of my Redis?
+- What's the max memory value for Redis?
+Is there enough memory available for the OS and other processes running in the system?